ShonenSyntax/silent-signal/README.md

 - Infrastructure problems
 - Academic grievances

-**This hesitation is often caused by:**
+This hesitation is often caused by fear of retaliation, social pressure and lack in traditional reportin systems.

-- Fear of retaliation
-- Social pressure
-- Lack of trust in traditional reporting systems

 ### As a result, critical issues remain underreported and unresolved.